 Fortunately, three thoughtful papers rescue this volume from total oblivion.
-Petrie discusses "Sexual Effects of Antidepressants and Psychomotor Stimulant Drugs" in a balanced, understandable fashion; Shader and Elkins expert-

-to ior"; and Renshaw describes a number

-to of generally neglected concepts in her

-review of "Pharmaco-therapy and

-Female Sexuality."
-The material presented by these authors is mainly databased and oriented toward the needs of

-sex therapists and other clinicians working with sexual problems.
-The remainder of the book suffers from a regrettable degree of superficiality in most
+Petrie discusses "Sexual Effects of Antidepressants and Psychomotor Stimulant Drugs" in a balanced, understandable fashion; Shader and Elkins expertly review "The Effects of Antianxiety and Antipsychotic Drugs on Sexual Behavior"; and Renshaw describes a number of generally neglected concepts in her review of "Pharmaco-therapy and Female Sexuality."
+The material presented by these authors is mainly databased and oriented toward the needs of sex therapists and other clinicians working with sexual problems.
+The remainder of the book suffers from a regrettable degree of superficiality in most regards.

-regards.

-The editors of this volume have thus

-failed to compile a truly useful and well-

-failed to compile a truly useful and wellbalanced presentation on drug treatment of sexual dysfunction and have simultaneously left too many gaps in coverage for their book to be useful as a compendium of the sexual side effects of pharmacologic substances.
+The editors of this volume have thus failed to compile a truly useful and well-balanced presentation on drug treatment of sexual dysfunction and have simultaneously left too many gaps in coverage for their book to be useful as a compendium of the sexual side effects of pharmacologic substances.
 Although the three chapters cited above are of interest, the book, taken as a whole, cannot be recommended.